jsrocket/espruino/servoxt/README.md

  - **pos** - A number between 0 and 1.
 The position you want the servo to move to.
  - **time** - The length of time in milliseconds that the servo should take to move to the desired position.
  - **hold** - The length of time in milliseconds the servo should stay powered on and activly "hold" the current position.
+If set to **true** the servo will hold the position indefinitely until you call() the move() or stop method.
  - **callback** - Will be fired once the servo has completed it's motion.

 ```